PubChimps/odsc-omd-mcp/README.md

 ### Installing OpenMetadata
 With the prerequisites installed, we will move on to installing OpenMetadata.
 OpenMetadata is an open-source metadata platform for data discovery, observability and governance!
 If you have any questions about OpenMetadata, please ask!
 We will be installing OpenMetadata along with its supporting components:

- * Airflow - Which orchestrates ingestion jobs that bring new metadata into OpenMetadata, keep it up to data as data systems change
+ * Airflow - Which orchestrates ingestion jobs that bring new metadata into OpenMetadata and keeps it up-to-date as data systems change
  * Elasticsearch - Search indexing to retrieve OpenMetadata assets
  * PostgreSQL - Stores and maintain state for OpenMetadata assets